Bike Tour FAQs

 What type of “trip insurance” do you recommend?

 Here at Wilderness Voyageurs, we understand that emergencies happen.
 You never know when a medical or family crisis may occur that will force you to change your vacation plans.
 A very good option is to consider purchasing travel insurance to provide yourself with an extra safety-net against unforeseen obstacles that might impact your vacation.
-A few great travel insurance suggestions are:
+Our recommended company for travel insurance is Allianz.
+You can call the number provided or follow the link to their website to review and purchase an insurance package online!

 Allianz 1.866.884.3556